 Why are we doing this?

-At the height of World War II, a reported confronted Winston Churchill and asked if he intended on striking the arts from the government budget to pay for the war effort.
-His response, “Then what are we fighting for?”
-We think music and art is worth fighting for, so we offer all of this free of charge to teachers and home school families.
+At the height of World War II, a reporter supposedly asked Winston Churchill if he intended on eliminating the arts from the government budget to pay for the war effort.
+His belowed, “Then what are we fighting for?”
+Music and art is worth fighting for, so we offer all of this free of charge to teachers and home school families.

 The WOODSONGS CLASSROOM Video/Streaming project: MIDDLE, HIGH SCHOOL and COLLEGE Lesson Plans available.
 This project uses the streaming WoodSongs public television broadcast as an in-class teaching tool.
 Students watch select 25 minute segments of WoodSongs on your projection screen or desk top.
-This series highlights our rural, organic, musical tradition.
-It also exposes students to the wonderful world of grassroots music as we explore people, artists, cultures, songs, history and instruments from across America and around the world.
 LESSON PLANS: The goal of this project is to encourage love and passion for the arts.
 You will be amazed at the array of choices you will have.
 Simply register your school and VISIT our Teacher’s Download center.
 This is all FREE to schools.

 Walden: The Ballad of Thoreau is a simple-to-produce play (2 acts, one set, four characters.
 Each act is about 25 minutes long; total performing time 55 minutes) that can be acted as a theater production, read as a script reading in class, watched as a DVD or streamed into the classroom online.
 Ideal for 8-12 and college.
 This project includes lesson plans for middle, high and college, perfect for studies on writing, English, history, drama, Thoreau, Emerson and more.
 The two act, four character 45 minute play is mainly a conversation between Henry David Thoreau and Ralph Waldo Emerson set during the final two days Thoreau spent in his cabin before leaving Walden Pond.
 The dialogue of the play is based on actual quotes from the writing and letters of Thoreau and Emerson.
 To get the play script and materials simply go to our Teacher’s Download center.